Hello Stranger (2010 film): Theme Songs

 The song Nice Not to Know You was performed by 25 Hours.
 The song title is a play on the Thai introductory phrase from "Yin Dee Tee Dai Roo Juk," meaning "Nice to know you," to "Yin Dee Tee Mai Roo Juk", meaning "Nice not to know you."
 Its music video, directed by Nithiwat Tharathorn, stars the actors Chantavit and Nuengthida.
 Nuengthida also sang the theme song Love Doesn't Need Time (รักไม่ต้องการเวลา, Ruk Mai Tong Gan We La), originally by Klear (เคลียร์).

 Awards

-Hello Stranger had its international premiere at 2011 (6th) Osaka Asian Film Festival in Osaka, Japan and won 2 awards from the festival including "Most Promising Talent Award" for the director, Banjong Pisanthanakun and "ABC Award" or Asahi Broadcasting Corporation Award which is a sponsor award given to the most entertaining film among films in the Competition.
+Hello Stranger had its international premiere at 2011 (6th) Osaka Asian Film Festival in Osaka, Japan and won 2 awards from the festival including "Most Promising Talent Award" for the director, Banjong Pisanthanakun, and "ABC Award" or Asahi Broadcasting Corporation Award which is a sponsor award given to the most entertaining film in the Competition.
 Banjong and Chantavit represented all the casts & crews at the festival.

 The film was also screened at 2011 Shanghai International Film Festival in Shanghai, China and the lead actor, Chantavit Dhanasevi, became one of the 10 actors to receive "Star Hunter Award".